Swarchal/GooPyCharts/README.md

 fig1.plot([1,2,3,4,5],[8,7,6,5,4])
 ```

 This will open a webpage in your default browser with the plot.
 For more examples, see [testGraph.py](examples/testGraph.py).
 Examples include scatter plots, adding titles/plot labels, and datetime graphs.
 For simple bar and histogram examples, see [testGraph_barAndHist.py](examples/testGraph_barAndHist.py).
-For a jupyter notebook example, see [gpcharts test.ipynb](examples/gpcharts%20test.ipynb).
-The example does not display properly in Github, but the file should work if you download it and then do "Cell->Run All."

 For timeseries, use as your x-axis the following format (as a string): 'yyyy-mm-dd HH:MM:SS'.
 The 'HH:MM:SS' is optional, but be consistent throughout your input.
 GooPyCharts will take care of the rest.